 - Produce content using digital technology.

 The elements of each dimension begin with an action verb and are situated in the context of the use of digital, although this is not explicitly mentioned.
-For example, the tenth dimension “Mobilize different resources and act creatively to solve a problem” means that the individual uses digital resources to nurture their creativity.
+For example, the tenth dimension element “Mobilize different resources and act creatively to solve a problem” means that the individual calls on digital resources to nurture their creativity.

 Some examples have been given for each of the dimensions.
 Did you know that Sweden would be the second country to publish the most articles on Wikipedia after the United States?
 Indeed, the use and creation of content for Wikipedia at school with a view to contributing to common knowledge is strongly recommended.
 Surprising, isn't it?